jiudaoyun/captcha/README.md

 registering the object with SetCustomStore.

 Captchas are created by calling New, which returns the captcha id.
-Their representations, though, are created on-the-fly by calling WriteImage or WriteAudio functions.
+Their representations, though, are created on-the-fly by calling WriteImage function.
 Created representations are not stored anywhere, but subsequent calls to these functions with the same id will write the same captcha solution.
 Reload function will create a new different solution for the provided captcha, allowing users to "reload" captcha if they can't solve the